About Slovenia Self Drive no.3

 * Postojna has a small number of quite excellent restaurants, such as the Minutka, a short walk from the Hotel Kras.

-Take highway back to Ljubljana for flight home, drop off car at airport.
-If you have an early flight we can arrange a hotel in Kranj which is near to the airport, e.g. Hotel Actum.
+Take the highway back to Ljubljana for your flight home, dropping off car at the airport.
+If you have an early flight departure then we can arrange a hotel in Kranj which is near to the airport, e.g. Hotel Actum - OR you may wish to consider reversing your itinerary and stay in Ljubljana at the end instead of at the beginning.